m-labs/artiq/doc/manual/flashing.rst

 ----------------------------------

 .. warning::
-  These instructions are not applicable to Zynq devices (Kasli-SoC or ZC706), which do not use the utility :mod:`~artiq.frontend.artiq_flash` to reflash.
+  These instructions are not applicable to Zynq devices (Kasli-SoC or ZC706), which do not use the utility :mod:`~artiq.frontend.artiq_flash`.
 If your core device is a Zynq device, skip straight to :ref:`writing-flash`.

 ARTIQ supplies the utility :mod:`~artiq.frontend.artiq_flash`, which uses OpenOCD to write the binary images into an FPGA board's flash memory.
 For both Nix and MSYS2, OpenOCD are included with the installation by default.
 Note that in the case of Nix this is the package ``artiq.openocd-bscanspi`` and not ``pkgs.openocd``; the second is OpenOCD from the Nix package collection, which does not support ARTIQ/Sinara boards.